New Jersey state regulations for controlled substances and ADHD care differ from other states. We've broken down the rules to help keep things simple.

 Essential reminders for ADHD patients living in New Jersey

-In-person appointments are required once every three months to remain compliant with New Jersey state regulations.
+In-person appointments are required once every 3 months to remain compliant with New Jersey state regulations.

 The provider prescribing your controlled substance medication must be your PCP.